chenxiunt/LocalRelevant_Geo-Obfuscation/ARTIFACT-EVALUATION.md

 LR-Geo significantly reduces the expected cost compared to Laplace and ExpMech (described in the first paragraph of Section 5.3.1).

 ### Experiments
-List each experiment the reviewer has to execute.
-Describe:
- - How to execute it in detailed steps.
- - What the expected result is.
- - How long it takes and how much space it consumes on disk. (approximately)
- - Which claim and results does it support, and how.

 #### Experiment 1: Computation time
 To run the simplified version of the experiment, please run the following code
 ```bash